Mischa Barton: Lewd Footage And Nude Photos Circulate, Dubbed As ‘Revenge Porn’

 “There’s a name for this disgusting conduct: revenge pornography,” the statement continued.
 “Revenge pornography is a form of sexual assault, and it is also a crime and a civil wrong in California.
 And we will not stand for it.”

-Bloom also told People on Tuesday that Mischa is very upset about this situation.
+Bloom also told People on Tuesday Mischa is very upset about this situation.
 The O.C. alum is looking to settle this matter in both civil and criminal court.
 She went on to call Mischa “empowering” for fighting back, and said that “this is a very healthy step that Mischa is taking.”

 The report was originally posted by the Daily Mail.
-The British newspaper reported on an alleged sex tape that featured the actress having sex with a man in various positions.
+The British newspaper touched about an alleged sex tape that featured the actress having sex with a man in various positions.
 It is not said who is the dark-haired man that Barton is with as she has not been linked to anyone within the past year.
 The footage has been shopped around to various online adult video companies, with a large number of them considering a huge offer.

 Kevin Blatt, a sex-tape broker, said he was approached by a third-party company with the video.
 He said that the sex tape could be worth up to $500,000.